-As a general rule, storage at lower temperature extends the shelf life.
-Store in a cool, temperature stable place such as the pantry for good results.
+As a general rule, storage at a lower temperature extends the shelf life.
+Store in a cool, temperature-stable place such as the pantry for good results.
 For longer storage life, refrigerate or freeze the dehydrated food.
 More information on food shelf life is available from the USDA.

 Moisture promotes the growth of bacteria and other unhealthy organisms.
 In general, the less moisture, the longer the shelf life.
 Some foods do not taste good or are hard to eat if excessively dried, so follow the manufacturer’s guidelines for drying time in the dehydrator for best results.

-Look for airtight containers such as mason jars or vacuum sealed packages.
-Freezer type zipper storage bags are convenient, but the food will not last quite as long stored in these.
+Look for airtight containers such as mason jars or vacuum-sealed packages.
+Freezer type zipper storage bags are convenient, but the food will not last quite as long when stored in these.